blunge-ai/fluid-workflows/README.md

 Type-safe workflow composition and job-queue execution with adapters.

-The main problem this project attempts to solve is the separation of the workflow implementation and execution.
+The main problem this project attempts to solve is the separation of workflow definition and execution.

 ## Install